axibase/atsd/rule-engine/functions-script.md

 ## Timeout

-The script must execute within the timeout specified on the **[Scripts](scripts.md#timeout)** tab.
+A script must execute within the timeout specified on the **[Scripts](scripts.md#timeout)** tab.
 If this timeout is set to `Default`, the timeout value is inherited from the `system.commands.timeout.seconds` server property.
 The default timeout is 15 seconds.

 If the script times out, its process is stopped with `SIGTERM` and the following text is appended to the output: